Printmaking Workshop Part I

 hangingpainting4

-“It makes a certain kind of sense to put the largest painting in ones collection in the largest room of the house,” Micah said.
+“It makes a certain kind of sense to put the largest painting in ones collection in the largest room of the house,” Micah observed.

 Art Romance